 The cheapest way to create a tripod is by using your own body.
 We call it the Human Tripod.
-Take your phone in one hand, let it rest on your thump, and do not cover the lenses of your phone.
+Take your phone in one hand, let it rest on your thump, and do not cover your phone’s lenses.
 Put your elbow of this arm on your side to steady the phone.
 You can further steady this arm with your other hand by holding your elbow.
 You will need a remote shutter to take pictures this way.
 Keep your legs shoulder-width apart, breathe in and out, and take the shot.

 Lean on something in your environment.
 Or put the smartphone on a branch, bench, or any solid, flat, and stable object.
-It is not rocket science, but it can significantly enhance your image quality.
+It is not rocket science but can significantly enhance your image quality.

 5. Use a cardboard coffee cup

 Please do not throw the cup away after having some coffee or tea on the go; it can be your next DIY tripod.
 Instead, cut a slit in the bottom of the cup.
 You should use the width of your camera for reference.
-Put the smartphone in the slit, and you have instant stabilization—a very cheap, handy, and lightweight solution.
+Put the smartphone in the slit, and instant stabilization is a very cheap, handy, and lightweight solution.
 Do not cut away the cardboard at the back of the phone.
 It makes it less stable, and the phone can fall off your DIY tripod.

 How can I make my tripod more stable?